 - The gold was won by the rifle shooter Abhinav Bindra, who trained in a custom- built shooting range at home, found his own coach, funded his own training,…

 I feel this particular chapter must be read by everyone out there.

 The subsequent chapters showcase the close relationship of wrestling with Indian culture.
 The readers get to know how wrestling has been a prominent part of India during the times of Mughals and the British too.
 We get a picture of the times when wrestlers were considered as a symbol for the health & prowess of kingdom.
 The author goes on to draw instances from our religious texts.
 Lord Krishna & Lord Hanuman have special mention too.

 After Sushil Kumar’s victory, wrestling is being revived in India.
 Wrestling has become a ray of hope for the poor.

 The history of wrestling, the special mitti of Akhada, emergence of women’s wrestling and the recent decline in Dangals, all have a dedicated chapter.

-There’s also a chapter titled ‘Six Sister’ on Mahavir Singh Phogat.
+There’s also a chapter titled ‘Six Sisters’ on Mahavir Singh Phogat.
 He’s the guy on whose life the latest Bollywood movie ‘Dangal’ is based.

 The concluding part of the book is full with international conquests of the Great Gama and Gobar Goho.
 There are tales of Rahim Sultaniwala and Pahalwan Gulam.
 As we move towards the end, we are brought once again to the world of Dangals.